 Following completion of the trial period for inventory reporting and review, annual review of

-(decision 19/CP.8), ensure that the reviews are conducted consistently in a technically sound manner.
+in 2002 (decision 19/CP.8), ensure that the reviews are conducted consistently in a technically sound

-Annual review ensures that adequate consideration is given to recalculations and emission trends over
+manner.
+Annual review ensures that adequate consideration is given to recalculations and emission

 The review of GHG inventories comprises three stages.
 Each stage complements the previous one, and

 ensures that the process as a whole provides a thorough and technical assessment of the inventory and